apache/openserverless/README.md

 ### Syncronize the tree

 Open a terminal in the `root` subproject and type `./update-tree.sh`.
-This script will update all the suprojects to the latest available version on the main repo.
+This script will update all the subprojects to the latest available version on the main repo.

 Do not worry about contributing PR to update dependencies as the maintainers will periodically take care of this.

 ## Cleanup

 If you do not want to keep the VM anymore, ensure you have backed up all your files.
-Then remove it in your cloud provider (check your cloud provider documentation).
+Then remove it from your cloud provider (check your cloud provider documentation).

 For multipass, use the following commands to cleanup: